About

 • Inspire joy in learning and facilitate life-long learning skills

-• Develop students that are critical thinkers and exercise sound judgment
+• Develop students who are critical thinkers and exercise sound judgment

 • Ensure students master the basics and proceed into the vocation with confidence